Trustee board

 Committee memberships: Audit and Risk Committee

-Dr Thomas Patel Campbell, Council Trustee
+Dr Thomas Patel Campbell, Member Trustee

 Dr Thomas Patel Campbell is a GP Partner in the Haxby Group, a large practice providing care to 95,000 patients, from 13 sites across 3 regions, employing approximately 600 staff.
 Thomas also sits on the group’s Operational Board as Director of Clinical Operations.
 In addition, he has a role with his local GP federation as their Digital Transformation Lead.
 He is the Chair and former Honorary Treasurer of the Humber and the Ridings Faculty and has served on RCGP Council for six years.
 He was previously a member of the Remuneration Committee, a committee of Trustee Board.